ignatus-anim/nebula-pilot-light-disaster-recovery/README.md

 # Nebula - AWS Pilot Light Disaster Recovery Solution

 ## Overview
 This repository contains the infrastructure-as-code implementation of a disaster recovery (DR) solution using the Pilot Light strategy on AWS.
-The solution ensures high availability of critical services (EC2, RDS, S3, and Lambda) with minimal overhead and quick recovery capabilities.
+The solution ensures high availability of critical services (EC2, RDS, S3) with minimal overhead and quick recovery capabilities.

 ## Architecture
 ![Nebula DR Architecture](docs/diagrams/nebula-dr.png)